 Early History of the Hytchan family

-Another 201 words (14 lines of text) covering the years 1440, 1560, 1495, 1571, 1554, 1555, 1568, 1634 and 1545 are included under the topic Early Hytchan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hytchan research.
+Another 101 words (7 lines of text) covering the years 1440, 1560, 1495, 1571, 1554, 1555, 1555, 1558, 1559, 1570, 1568, 1634 and 1545 are included under the topic Early Hytchan History in all our PDF Extended History products and printed products wherever possible.

 Hytchan Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hytchan has been spelled many different ways, including Hyam, Hyams, Hygham, Hyham, Higham, Highams and many more.

 Early Notables of the Hytchan family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Hytchan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hytchan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hytchan family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
-Research into passenger and immigration lists has revealed some of the very first Hytchans to arrive in North America: Thomas Higham settled in Boston Massachusetts in 1698; Farwell Higham settled in New England in 1755; Thomas Higham arrived in New York in 1822; Abel, James, and William Higham arrived in Philadelphia in 1828.
+Research into passenger and immigration lists has revealed some of the very first Hytchans to arrive in North America: Thomas Higham settled in Boston, Massachusetts in 1698; Farwell Higham settled in New England in 1755; Thomas Higham arrived in New York in 1822; Abel, James, and William Higham arrived in Philadelphia in 1828.